Table of Contents

 - OEM Technical Support Program: All the benefits above plus access to a partner support engineer for critical issues.

 If this all sounds a little complicated, there's an alternative.
 MetricFire doesn't charge extra for customer support, so you get the same service regardless of price.
-The quickest way to reach out is via email or phone, but you can also schedule a video call via appear.in, which supports screen sharing.
+The quickest way to reach out is via email or phone, but you can also schedule a video call via email.
 It's worth noting that Tableau's free support only operates during business hours, but you can contact MetricFire 24/7.
 (The company has offices all over the world supporting customers in different time zones.)

 Is MetricFire Cheaper Than Tableau?